DidierRLopes/my-website/my-website/blog/2021-07-23-minion-recipes-program.md

 ![image](https://github.com/Meg1211/my-website/assets/88618738/b5b01518-00d2-4f5f-a4e1-6fa1381b5d47)

-The recipe database is handled in the most robust way: with plain text files, obviously.
+The recipe database is handled in the most robust way: **with plain text files**, obviously.

 As always, hope you had a nice read.